vijilAI/docs/source/dome/config.md

 ## Configuring Dome via a TOML file

 Dome configurations can also be described via .toml files.
-This enables users to easily save and edit conifgurations.
+This enables users to easily save and edit configurations.
 Instantiating Dome from a TOML file is identical to instantiating it from a dictionary.
 ```python
 from vijil_dome import Dome